 Ilene's expert tip: Bargain seekers should follow Milk and Honey's website and on Instagram for special sales and new arrivals.

-With its dazzling collection of Boho-style apparel, hand-crafted jewelry and offbeat home accessories, it's almost impossible to stop into the Gypsy Wagon and walk out empty handed.
+With its dazzling collection of Boho-style apparel, hand-crafted jewelry and offbeat home accessories, it's almost impossible to stop into Favor the Kind and walk out empty handed.
 Spark up your wardrobe with items like fringe vests by Tart, indie feather tops from Johnny Was, sequin jackets by Greylin, and wedge boots by Matisse.
 Speaking of boots, here's where you'll find those embroidered cowboy boots you've probably been dreaming about-- and just about everything else that screams western chic.
 You can also liven up your digs with artsy glassware, crocheted pillows, kilim rugs, and even a retro surfboard.
 Looking for a gift?
 Then this is definitely the place to go.
 Not only does the shop carry everything from candles to T-shirts to stationery and quirky knick-knacks, many items can be had without burning a hole in your wallet.

 Recommended for Knox-Henderson's Best Shopping because: The Gypsy Wagon has something from everyone, including a terrific selection of boho-chic apparel and unique gifts.